angelmtztrc/cra-template-tailwindcss-starter/template/README.md

 ### `yarn build-css:develop`

-Will generate a file called styles.css, which is the complete build of tailwindcss.
+Will generate a file called `styles.css`, which is the complete build of tailwindcss.

 ### `yarn build-css:production`

-Will generate a file called styles.css, which is the purged build of tailwindcss.
+Will generate a file called `styles.css`, which is the purged build of tailwindcss.

 ### `yarn format`